 - What is the grandmother’s reaction to a child breaking something while helping with cleaning:

-B) lectures for a long time;
+B) lecture for a long time;

-C) forbids cleaning in the future.
+C) forbid the child from helping in the future.

 - How do grandparents feel about a child’s independence:

-A) teach them self-care from a young age;
+A) teach self-care from a young age;

 B) appreciate this quality;